04 Java Fundamentals | Operators in Java | By Dummy for Dummies

 5. UNARY OPERATORS

-These are shortcuts for mathematical operation of increasing a number by one or decreasing by one.
+These are shortcuts for mathematical operations of increasing a number by one or decreasing by one.
 There are two Unary Operators:

-++ → Called Increment.
-Increase a number by 1
+• ++ → Called Increment.
+Increases a number by 1

--- → Called Decrement.
-Decrease a number by 1 ++x
+• -- → Called Decrement.
+Decreases a number by 1

-But this is not the end, the urany operators can be used in 2 different ways which perform same actions in through different methods.
+But this is not the end, the unary operators can be used in 2 different ways which perform the same action through different methods.
 These are post and pre methods.

 public static void main(String[] args) {